 - English Language requirement (only for Applicants whose first language is not English and are not a national of a country deemed by the UK Home Office to be “majority English speaking” )

-If you have completed your education (part or all of previous education) in a country which is not part of the UK, please add your grades into the ‘UKFS-CDT – Application Form 2022’, including the country/ies of study.
+If you have completed your education (part or all of previous education) in a country which is not part of the UK, please add your grades into the ‘UKFS-CDT – Application Form’, including the country/ies of study.
 These grades will be converted to the UK equivalent internally.

-This is an optional form and aims to collect information which will not be used to assess your application.
-This information will be used exclusively to ensure the UKFS-CDT advertising, shortlisting and recruitment of students whilst maintaining equality, diversity and inclusion.
+The EDI monitoring information section of the form is optional, you do not need to answer the questions.
+This data is used exclusively to ensure the UKFS-CDT advertising, shortlisting and recruitment of students whilst maintaining equality, diversity and inclusion.
 UKFS-CDT highly values equality, diversity, inclusion (EDI), and is built into all process during student recruitment.
 We welcome applications from a diverse range of candidates regardless of age, disability, race/ethnicity, religion, sex, gender identity or sexual orientation.

 C: Referee Form